Adam13531/homepagerizer/README.md

 Make simple, fast homepages completely for free.
 [Try it for yourself](https://homepagerizer.vercel.app/)!

-- HTML, JavaScript, and CSS all in one file, so it loads fast and technically doesn't require an Internet connection.
+- HTML, JavaScript, and CSS all in one file, so it loads fast (and technically doesn't require an Internet connection!).
 - MIT-licensed code, so you can change it however you want.
 - No ads or tracking whatsoever.

-Note that Homepagerizer does _not_ provide hosting for your site.
+Note that Homepagerizer does _not_ provide hosting for your homepage.
 The output of Homepagerizer is an HTML file.

 ## Usage